 The Eameses learned early the power of juxtaposition that Gance and Eisenstein found through juxtaposition of images and sequencing in montage editing, as exemplified in their 1953 exhibition “The Giant House of Cards,” in which the capacity of the cards containing images or letter or information could be moved around horizontally and/or vertically to create different meanings of relationship pertaining to the same topic.
 (Schuldenfrei 33) The content of Glimpses occupies a space only viewable through the advanced optical technologies of telescopes, zoom lenses, airplanes, night-vision cameras etc., projecting “a hyperviewing mechanism.”
 (Colomina 13) The visual prostheses perform and display the technological power of rendering the invisible visible, and the performance of these visual technologies is what is on display, rather as Gunning argues about the popularity of early cinema.
 Though the film played with scale and the operations of the quotidian, it did so in an age of viewing technologies of surveillance deployed for the Cold War.
 Of Glimpses Beatriz Colomina states that “intimate domesticity is suspended within an entirely new spatial system – a system that was the product of esoteric scientific military research that had entered the everyday public imagination with the launching of Sputnik in 1957.”
 (12) Emergent from the Eameses’ multimedia events comes a new visual and spatial norm, one in which the vast scales of micro and macro viewing found in Cold War teletechnologies become the basis of ubiquitous screen culture as the source of information and control.

 Prior to the Moscow event, the Eames Office began to shift increasingly toward a different understanding of space and the built environment.
 They concentrated their focus on modeling and imaging work and away from the Renaissance architects such as Brunelleschi in order to address what they believed to be the pressing demands of 20th century architecture: “organization of information.”
 As cybernetics, systems theory and information theory began to change the intellectual landscape, so the Eames Office responded with a full engagement of how best to visually and spatially convey these developments.
 Think becomes their most direct, and indeed audacious, manifestation of these concerns.
 The purpose of Think was to educate the public about problem solving, how computers operate and to connect their workings to the daily activities of the general public.
 It was intended to make the public feel more “at home” with an increasingly “changing and complex” world.
 (Schuldenfrei 162-3) Further it connected information theory and communication theory to larger systems that supposedly allowed for individual choice in spite of their scale and complexity.
 Their earlier film A Communications Primer contains a voice-over ideologically-laden assertion that “no matter where it occurs, communication means the responsibility of decision all way down the line.”
 (Turner 255) The method of problem solving delineated in the presentation also served to redefine IBM’s public profile by foregrounding its role in universal computation and downplaying its role as a major defense provider; in other words, universal computation could be used in daily life as well as for military purposes and the corporation attempted to highlight the former, rather than the latter.
-IBM’s desire for the exhibition was for attendees to come away an image of the corporation as helping the average citizen attain the negative capability required to be comfortable in a world guided by information, abstraction, consumer wealth, material gain and nuclear destruction capacity – while conveniently eliding the fact that the same systems and technologies made possible all of these contemporary phenomena.
+IBM’s desire for the exhibition was for attendees to come away with an image of the corporation as helping the average citizen attain the negative capability required to be comfortable in a world guided by information, abstraction, consumer wealth, material gain and nuclear destruction capacity – while conveniently eliding the fact that the same systems and technologies made possible all of these contemporary phenomena.